jbhati305/Multi-Robot-Exploration-and-Patrolling/README.md

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the IITR License - see the LICENSE file for details

 This markdown code is ready to be placed in a `README.md` file.
 Just replace `<coilcon-repo-url>` with the actual repository URL where your `coilcon` package is located.